le-water/html-project/_setup.md

 If on Mac, create a folder in the Desktop section titled "_httmmep1198

+Sorry, but I haven't had time to optimize this for linux =[

 2. Drag the html-project folder into the _httmmep1198 folder

 3. If on Windows, click the Start.cmd file